openaq/aqi-hub/docs/indices/south-korea.md

 There are no restrictions included for the minimum number of pollutants needed for a valid calculation.
 There is also no provided information on rounding or truncating conventions.

-AIRKOREA does provide information on how the CAI is adjusted if more than two pollutants exceed the ‘bad’ category [^2].
+AIRKOREA provides information on how the CAI is adjusted if more than two pollutants exceed the ‘bad’ category [^2].
 If one pollutant exceeds, its value becomes the CAI.
 If two or more pollutants are exceeding, the pollutant with the maximum value is described as the responsible pollutant and 50 is added to the maximum value to become the CAI [^1].
 If three pollutants are exceeding, the pollutant with the maximum value is described as the responsible pollutant, and 75 is added to the maximum value to become the CAI [^1].

 ## References